YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxEmix.md

 E = Phen.mtx$E                                      # environmental factor
 Cova.mtx = Phen.mtx[,c("Cov1","Cov2", "PC1")]       # Covariate matrix excluding environmental factor

-# Step 1: fit a null model
+# fit a null model
 # Attach the survival package so that we can use its function Surv()
 library(survival)